About the Dublin Internships Summer Program

 - Make you a better student and worker,

 - Expand your outlook on the world,

 - Build your self-esteem and self-confidence,

 On the Brockport's Dublin Internship Program you will:

-Shanowen Square is a new apartment complex designed especially for student use.
-The fully furnished apartments consist of 3-5 single bedrooms with a shared kitchen and living area.
+Participants will stay in a student apartment complex designed especially for student use.
+The fully furnished apartments consist of 4 single bedrooms with a shared kitchen and living area.
 All bedrooms have a private bathroom and include linens, pillows, and duvets.
 Students must bring their own towels.
 The kitchen is fully stocked with cutlery, crockery, cooking utensils, as well as an iron and ironing board and microwave.
 The common area has a TV access point, but students must rent their own television if they wish.
 There is a laundromat on-site, and nearby shops for essentials.

 Students may be sharing their apartment with students from their own university, students from other EUSA programs, or students from schools in Europe and further a field.
 In general, the apartments are co-ed, but every effort will be made to provide single sex accommodation if there is sufficient demand.
 During the summer months, there may be some residents who stay for shorter periods of time who are not associated with a university program.